School of Nursing

 953 Ethics and Law in Health Care and Research (3).
 Focuses on the analysis of contemporary ethical/legal dilemmas in health care and research.
 Examines nurses' ethical/legal responsibilities, law and the impact of judicial precedent upon clinical practice and research, the interface of law and ethics, and comparative theories/models of ethical reasoning and decision-making.

 957 From Theory to Intervention (3).
-Prerequisite, NURS 923 or 928.
+Required preparation, NURS 912 or graduate level theory course.
 In-depth exploration of selected programmatic research in nursing and related fields on prevention and management of chronic conditions in order to generate and evaluate treatment theory and intervention protocol.

 958 Designing Intervention Studies (3).
 Prerequisite, NURS 957.
 Permission of the instructor for students lacking the prerequisite.
 Examines methodological, ethical, and practical issues in the design and implementation of theory-based intervention studies.